canonical/sdkcraft/docs/explanation/interfaces/gpu-interface.rst

 An essential element here is the GPU interface plug, which is declared in the SDK definition.

-A basic structure would include just the name of the plug itself and the interface (:samp:`gpu`).
+Its structure includes just the name of the plug and the interface;
+both must be set to :samp:`gpu`.

 Defining the plug in an SDK
 allows the workshops using this SDK to directly access the host's GPU devices,